 How To Spread Masa for Tamales

 Making tamales is actually really easy, a little time consuming, but not difficult.
-In this guide you’ll learn how to spread masa for tamales so that you can have perfectly filled homemade tamales.
+In this guide you’ll learn how to spread masa for tamales the right way, so every tamal comes out evenly filled and holds together when it steams.

 Before You Begin